Digital seating charts are easy to make with Google Slides. First, insert shapes. Then add names. Voila! A movable, editable seating chart!

 Otherwise, you may just duplicate the slide as many times as you need.
 This way, you would end up with one set of slides holding all of your seating charts.

-As you can see, your new digital seating chart is completely editable with handy movable pieces.
+As you can see, your new Google Slides seating chart is completely editable with handy movable pieces.
 You’ll never go back to pencil and paper again!